Deciding which country you want to dropship to plays a pivotal role in the success of your business.

 The kiwis are rapidly transitioning towards online shopping by becoming more and more comfortable with it every day.

-Proof of that is the fact that in 2019, 8.9% of all retail spending was done online.
+Proof of that is the fact that the total retail spending done online and offline reached $16.4 billion in Q1 2022 alone.
 And with each passing year, the number continues to grow.

 And since English is a widely spoken language in the country, it’s also easier for dropshipping store owners to operate.